-Figure 20 shows the daily mean of the S3B noise injection temperature for both channels.
+Figure 20 shows the daily mean of the noise injection temperature for both channels of Sentinel-3B.
 This calibration parameter is used in the NIR processing of the measurements.
-The monitoring of the calibration parameters shown here is performed with products generated oprationally by the Land Processing center (LN3).
+The monitoring of the calibration parameters shown here is performed with products generated operationally by the Land Processing center (LN3).

 From the two panels of Figure 20, one can see that the noise injection parameter has a different evolution for each channel.
-For the 23.8GHz channel, the noise injection temperature has increased at the beginning of the mission and seems stabilized since September.
-For the channel 36.5GHz, one can see that the injection temperature is not stable: it seems to follow a trend.
-The two peaks observed in July are due to a maneuver for cold sky seeing (17 July) in preparation for Moon seeing maneuver (27 July).
+The noise injection temperature of the 23.8GHz channel has increased at the beginning of the mission and seems stabilized since September.
+The injection temperature of the 36.5GHz channel is not stable: it seems to follow a trend.
+The two peaks observed in July are due to a maneuver for cold sky seeing (17 July 2018) in preparation for Moon seeing maneuver (27 July 2018).

-A step at the beginning of December is observable, due to the update of the MWR characterization file.
+A step at the beginning of December 2018 is observable, due to the update of the MWR characterization file.
 A second one occurs in April 2019 and is observable only for this parameter (not the gain) and only for the 23.8GHz channel.
-Investigations are still on-going but first results showed that no RFI or known event are responsible for this change of behavior.
+Investigations showed that no RFI or known event are responsible for this change of behavior.